So, finally an entry that isn’t about Avatar: The Last Airbender or The Vampire Diaries.

 Necessary Information and The Basic Plot

 The concept is pretty simple: Doom takes place in 2046, 20 years after the discovery of a portal to Mars in the Nevada desert.
 This portal is called the Arc.
 (Everything is called Arc these days – the villain’s corporation on The Cape, the center on Primeval, etc.) UAC is the company that controls operation of the Arc and the research and excavation facility (Olduvai) on Mars.
 After a report of a breach and several missing scientists, UAC calls in the Rapid Response Tactical Squad (RRTS) to handle the matter.
-The RRTS seem a little bit different, but we’re told that they are marines.
+The RRTS seem a little bit different from typical military (more like private sector), but we’re told that they are marines.
 The RRTS travel through the Arc to Mars where they face off against what they find there = monsters.

-RRTS consists of Sarge, his by-all-appearances second-in-command John Grimm/Reaper, and six other soldiers.
-They are joined by UAC scientist Samantha Grimm, sister of John, who travels with them into the cordoned area in order to retrieve research data.
+Our squad consists of Sarge, his by-all-appearances second-in-command John Grimm/Reaper, and six other soldiers.
+They are joined by UAC scientist Samantha Grimm (who lives at that Mars station), sister of John, who travels with them into the cordoned area in order to retrieve research data.

 You have now received your spoiler warning.

 What they discover is that the monsters are actually the missing scientists.
 On Olduvai they had been experimenting with chromosome-mutation, and injecting a 24th chromosome pair into the test subjects which they had found in the humanoid skeletal remains from the archaeological dig.
-The 24th chromosome pair made the extinct humanoid residents of Mars super human, but it turned a certain percentage of the population (a rather large percentage, it would seem) into monsters (remind anybody of the Pax in Serenity?).
+The 24th chromosome pair made the extinct humanoid residents of Mars super human, but it turned a certain percentage of the population (a rather large percentage, it would seem) into monsters.
 Samantha makes the jump that the supermen vs. monsters dilemma is a matter of morality, possibly even the genetic blueprint of the soul, but I’m not sure the evidence is really there.
 She’s the scientist, it’s true, but I’m an inhabitant of reality (for the most part), so it’s up to you who you want to side with.

 A bite on the neck (again, Samantha says “neck” for some reason, and I wonder how she backs that up empirically, but no matter) passes C-24 infection much in the manner of a zombie.
 Corpses reanimate as well, also in the manner of a zombie.
 In fact, for all intents and purposes, these are zombies, except that they are faster, stronger, and much, much smarter.
 They may or may not eat brains.